Dario113/adventureworks-profit-analytics/README.md

 - **DimProductCategory**
 - **DimDate**

-Direct links to SQL Server (Microsoft SQL Server documentation, 2024) were used in Power BI to bring the data into the software.
+Direct links to SQL Server were used in Power BI to bring the data into the software.

 The scenario typically describes an enterprise analytics setup with a relational database acting as the central data repository.
-The use of Power BI greatly streamlined data modelling and the creation of DAX expressions (Microsoft DAX overview, 2024) which form measures.
+The use of Power BI greatly streamlined data modelling and the creation of DAX expressions which form measures.
 Additionally, it allowed for the easy production of interactive dashboards featuring visualisations.

 The analysis was complemented by Python, in order to extend it through time series forecasting techniques.
 The data for monthly profits was first processed within SQL Server before being transferred to a Python script for further processing.
 In this project, data processing and business logic were encapsulated within the database.
 Advanced analysis was completed in a separate data analysis platform.